Channel Noise Effects on Neural Synchronization: Conclusion

+We next considered two cases, one where the coupling constants were all different and one of them was much stronger than the others, and one where the membrane areas of each neuron were different but the coupling constants were the same.
+In both of these cases, we observed the same behavior of the synchronization level reaching the same value as predicted by independent Poisson neurons.
 We then considered the network in Fig. \ref{netw} where the membrane area was very large for each neuron, and each neuron was in the repetitive firing regime.
 The purpose of doing this was to observe the synchronization behavior when the stochastic dynamics are very close to the deterministic dynamics.
 Even when the dynamics are extremely similar, the small amount of channel noise causes a big change in the degree of synchronization.
 While three coupled Hodgkin-Huxley neurons (without noise) remain completely synchronized, the small amount of channel noise causes them to desynchronize as observed in Fig. \ref{LargeArea}.
 The reason for this is that the small variation in the timing of the spikes causes the phases of the neurons to gradually drift apart

 Finally, we showed that there seems to be an approximately linear relationship between the membrane area and the expected time to reach the steady state synchronization level.
 This result shows that in the limit of infinitely many channels, the steady state synchronization we expect to reach from Eqn. \ref{GS} is never reached.
 This is in agreement with the simulation shown in Fig. \ref{LargeArea} where as the channel number grows to infinity, the stochastic dynamics converge to the deterministic dynamics, and the order parameter doesn't change for all time.
 However, for any finite number of channels, the simulation suggests that the expected steady state will be reached eventually.
 Ultimately, our paper strongly supports the notion that valuable insight can be gained by incorporating channel noise in the study of neural synchronization.
+In future work, we hope to compare our results obtained for the Fox and Lu model to other stochastic neuron models used to simulate channel noise.